-5.1 Defining the Agile Process
+5.1 Defining the Agile Product

-An "Agile" product should not be defined by a prescriptive set of requirements as typically seen in government contracting.
+An "Agile" product should not be defined by a prescriptive set of requirements as typically seen in government contracting, but rather should be defined by the agency mission critical capabilities which are to be enabled by the program.
 When Agile is used to create products, not every change equates directly to an Engineering Change Proposal (ECP) or an EVM baseline change.
 It is critical that all stakeholders of both the buying and the selling entities work together to evolve the final product.
-Change management at the contract level should be assessed against the final product.
-The Definition of Done is a key component of defining the Agile product and is critical for both the incremental progress and the final product.
+Change management at the contract level should be assessed as compared to the program capabilities which have been defined.